03 May 2011

 Figure out the flavour of your blog and promote yourself within it.

-What not to do with your pages:
+What not to do with your Pages:

 {In case you're a real blogging newbie, go to this post to find out how.}

-Ordering Your Tabs/Pages
+Ordering Your Pages.

 Simple as that.